Ancient symbols of Frankish royalty

 When Napoleon was crowned the Emperor of the French in 1804, he styled himself as a new Roman Emperor.
 Rather than associate himself with popular French symbols such as the Fleur de Lys, he chose instead to utilize a motif of bee-like insects that was used by ancient Frankish kings of the Merovingian dynasty.

 To the ancient Franks, bees were a direct representation of divine feudalism.
 The insects have a strict societal structure built from the top down.
 They also produce a sweet, golden liquid that (at the time) could not be found anywhere else in nature.
-Both of these qualities made them an obvious choice for royal imagery in a time of rapidly expanding Christian influence.
+These qualities made them an obvious choice for royal imagery in a time of rapidly expanding Christian influence.

-The tomb of Childeric I (son of Merovech, after whom the Merovingian dynasty is named) was found to contain a number of golden treasures, including a set of golden bees with garnet inlays.
-These treasures changed hands a number of times during the late renaissance, eventually coming to rest at the Bibliotheque Nationale until they were stolen and melted down in the 19th century.
+The tomb of Childeric I (son of Merovech, after whom the Merovingian dynasty is named) contained some golden treasures, including a set of golden bees with garnet inlays.
+These treasures changed hands several times during the late Renaissance, eventually resting at the Bibliotheque Nationale until they were stolen and melted down in the 19th century.

 » Amulet